Matthew James Taylor Matthew James Taylor

 Fails Gracefully on Older Browsers

-Older non-standards compliant browsers position the footer under the content as per normal.
+Older non-standards compliant browsers position the footer under the content as normal.

 We can't help it if people are using an out-of-date browser, all we can do is reward people who have upgraded by giving them a better browsing experience through progressive enhancement.